METMECIT/RDPfail/README.md

 1. Add RDPlog.ps1 to C:\scripts (or adjust folder name in both files then save there).
 2. Import RDPlog.xml to task scheduler in a random folder.

+IMPORTANT: You must enable the eventIDs to log in a GPO before this will work correctly.